Lesson 1: Export of Data for FEA#

 #endif

 The AllSegmentsInStudyOnOff switch decides if only the forces of the listed segments will be exported or data from all segments in the study.
-Usually you will only use a selected amount of data to keep the file manageable.
-The following segment points to the L5 segment which is the one we like to analyze.
-You can fill in the path by browsing the Model tab to the L5 segment, right-click it and choose “Insert Object Name” in the drop down menu.
+Usually, you will only use a selected amount of data to keep the file manageable.
+The following segment points to the L5 segment, which is the one we want to analyze.
+If the path is not already inserted, you can fill in the path by browsing the Model tab to the L5 segment, right-clicking it, and choosing “Insert Object Name” in the drop-down menu.

-That’s all you have to do for the force export.
-Please reload the model by pressing F7.
-Open the Study tree in the Operation tab in the left side of the main window and choose “InverseDynamicsAnalysis”.
-Press the “Run” button.
-The model will analyze one timestep and write the FEAoutput.txt file which we have specified before.
-Let’s have a closer look on the Output file.
+That’s all we have to do for the force export.
+Please reload the model by pressing F7 and run an “InverseDynamicsAnalysis”.
+The model will analyze one timestep and write the “ForceL5.txt” file which we have specified earlier.
+Let’s take a closer look at the output file.
 It is located inside your Application folder in the Output subfolder.
 You can open it either directly in AnyBody or in any text editor of your choice.

 Environment: